Piper Willis: Characterisation

 Piper struggled growing up in her elder siblings' Imogen (Ariel Kaplan) and Josh's (Harley Bonner) shadows.
 Imogen was academic, while Josh excelled at sports, so Piper did not have a strong identity within the family until she went to Canada, where she built up an identity for herself.
 Unlike Imogen, Piper prefers to discover things for herself instead of learning from a book.
 Herbison called Piper the "anti-Imogen", as she tries to be different from her family.
 But Piper does have "the Willis temper", and like her mother, she is very independent.
 She also shares a strong bond with her father.
 When Piper meets Paige for the first time, they get along well.
 Hazel stated, "They both have this sort of sparky, sassy assertion about their character."

+Piper was conceived as bisexual, with the character making reference to previous girlfriends on-screen.
+In 2017 Hazel discussed the positive responses from fans to mentions of this, despite there being no plans to explore the character's sexuality further.

 Piper becomes good friends with her neighbour Xanthe Canning (Lilly Van der Meer).
 Hazel initially thought Piper would not be friends with someone like Xanthe, but she realised that Xanthe brings out Piper's "girlie side", while Piper is always there for Xanthe.
 Hazel and Van der Meer are also friends in real life.
 Hazel said their scenes together are fun to film, as all the screaming and laughing comes naturally to them.
 When asked if Piper could end up dating Xanthe's boyfriend Ben, if they ever broke up, Hazel replied "Even when Xanthe wasn't in the picture Ben and Piper were just mates."